spoonk/chip-imaging/frontend/README.md

      |- *.Tiff
     |-stitched.tiff

+[ x ] server rejects a path if it is a non empty directory [ x ] use different websockets for (hopefully) better streaming -> just use gevent [ x ] put manual alignmnet into stitching menu, get rid of manual alignt menu [ x ] make camera feed toggleable

+[ x ] toastify for alerts (fetching stuff)
+[ x ] interpret return values from manager
+[ x ] route to query the path that images will be saved in

 [ ] separate the imaging and stitching paths, providing an option to stitch in the acquisition directory
-    - you might want to stitch in an existing data dir
+    - you might want to stitch in an existing data dir [ ] manager better return messages / types

 [ ] make manual align send a theta to the server
+[ ] also send a pixels per um
-[ ] make linear stitcher be able to handle a rotation
+[ ] make linear stitcher be able to handle a rotation [ ] make stitcher able to handle fewer than expected images (it might already)

 [ ] make querying the manual grid depend on stitcher's path [ ] server offline errors for request